 As in all of Italy, many different types of pasta are featured in the first courses.
 Carbohydrates are essential for cyclists and walkers, as they are slow to burn and provide the energy needed to spend the entire day on the road or hitting the pedals.
 If you want to try something unique, ask for "is culurgiones", a kind of ravioli with ricotta and wild chard or potatoes: when served with red sauce or butter, sage and pecorino, they won’t disappoint.

-One of the most famous meat dishes in Sardinia is roast pork, which is strictly cooked on a spit over hot coals.
+One of the most famous meat dishes in Sardinia is the famous "Procceddu arrostiu", roast suckling pig, which is strictly cooked on a spit over hot coals.
 This tasty protein is important for tackling the tough stretches during an active holiday.

 The dishes are different on the island of Carloforte, which have different origins, as does the local language, and the local cuisine there is characterised by couscous dishes with pesto sauce.
 Don’t miss out on the dishes made with the tuna caught in Sardinia from late May to October.